 |0||You / Siblings||2||0||4||16||64||86|

 So for finding first cousins, with only two children per couple, a family tree of fourteen people is adequate to find all relatives.
 They are highlighted in yellow.
 To find second cousins, you need a family tree of fifty people to find all relatives.
 Thos numbers are highlighted in orange and yellow.
 Do see where this is going?
 It’s not going to be pretty.
 To find third cousins you need a family tree of 186 people.
 Those are the numbers in blue, orange and yellow.
+I can make a larger table, but it will not all fit here.

 How Reliable Are the DNA Estimates?